sdc-china/IDA-doc/_posts/2018-01-15-installlation-for-docker.md

 ##### Notes:
 - Your installation need to access internet.
 - IDA Docker installation only for DEV testing purpose.
+- We map the mysql volumn for the /var/mysql/demo_data directory for customer to backup the mysql database.

 ### Procedure